Carrie Underwood Shows Off New Look In Birthday Selfie With Husband Mike Fisher

-Carrie Underwood was showing off a slightly different look in a new selfie posted by her husband Mike Fisher to his Instagram account this week in celebration of her 36th birthday on March 10.
+Carrie Underwood showed off a slightly different look in a new selfie posted by her husband Mike Fisher to his Instagram account this week in celebration of her 36th birthday on March 10.
 The sweet couple’s snap shared online by the retired hockey star showed the duo – who have two children together – cozying up together.

 In the caption, Mike shared a very sweet birthday message for his wife of almost eight years as they both flashed a smile for the camera.
 Calling Carrie “babe,” he adorably told the “Love Wins” singer that he was “grateful” for her before adding “love you lots” while also referring to their two boys.